shane-Coder/shane-Coder/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning django
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on new technology
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with smart contract
-- 💬 Ask me about ...
+- 💬 Ask me about competitive programming, web-dev
 - 📫 How to reach me: ... https://www.linkedin.com/in/programmer-shivam/
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: daily streak is only for practice and making habit -->
--->